XRBASE/RavelTemplate/README.md

 This template can be used to create assets for Ravel

 ## Step 1 - Download
-Download this project and it's corresponding unity version (2021.2.10f1)
+Download this project and it's corresponding unity version (2021.2.10f1) with Unity Hub.
+Also install the Webgl build support in this unity version at Installs->2021.2.10f1->Add Modules->WebGL Build Support.

 ## Step 2 - Open Scene
 Open the projec and open up "RavelScene" under Assets/Scenes